 How to Choose

 Swaddle blankets should be large enough to wrap your little one snugly.
-There are varying sizes ranging from 36 to 48 inches square.
-When your little one is right out of the womb, a smaller receiving blanket can do the trick, but be prepared to outgrow it quickly.
+There are varying sizes that correspond to your baby’s weight and height.
+When your little one is still a newborn, a small receiving blanket may do the trick—but be prepared for them to outgrow it quickly.

 As your baby gets stronger, they’re likely to jailbreak their swaddle blankets, and it could be time to graduate to a sack instead.
 Because these items have some structure, there are different sizes available based on age and weight.
 There are also one-size-fits-all solutions, but they might not have all the customization and adjustments that you need.